salesforcescenarioslab/Field-Change-Notifier/README.md

 ## 📄 Description

-This example shows how to display a toast notification on the Account Record Page when the `SLA__c` field is updated — using a Platform Event and Lightning Web Component subscriber.
+This example shows how to display a toast notification on the **Account Record Page** when the `SLA__c` field is updated — using a Platform Event and Lightning Web Component subscriber.

+---

 ## ✅ Components